CallocGD/GD-2.206-Decompiled/README.md

 # FYI
 - If we end up decompiling this game 100% know that I will not be sharing assests to the game to prevent piracy.

+- If you make a discovery and post it the gd programming server or somewhere else __please give credit where due__ if this decomp is attached to it. __I'm tired of skids saying they found important shit when something has already been known about or discovered months or even years before by someone else.__

 ## NOTES
 I will be first attempting to write a program in python to track our progress using libclang to parse through the C++ functions.
 This will be tricky but should give everyone enough time to start making me the broma files and hooks we all desperately need.